Marketing Management: What Is It and Why Does It Matter?

 Goal setting

 One of the foundational requirements for effective marketing is setting a goal.
-Here are some reasons why having a goal is important for marketing management:
+Goal setting is essential for marketing management because it:

 • Helps plot and plan marketing campaigns